strap/strap_sdk_pebble/pebblejs/README.md

 ===
 This is a sample Pebble.js project that includes Strap Metrics support.
 Below is a sample app.js.
 Better docs will be here soon.

+1. Login to the <a href="http://www.straphq.com/login">Strap Dashboard</a> and create an app.
+You'll need your App ID handy for the next step.

+2. Integrate Strap with your code as shown below.

 ```
 /**